rustfs/docs.rustfs.com/docs/features/tanzu/index.md

 ## Storage Classes and Tiering

-A key requirement for large-scale RustFS deployment on Tencent Cloud TKE is the ability to tier across storage classes (NVMe, HDD, public cloud).
+A key requirement for deploying RustFS at scale on VMware Tanzu is capability tiers across storage classes (NVMe, HDD, public cloud).
 This enables enterprises to manage both cost and performance simultaneously.

-RustFS supports automatic transition of aging objects from fast NVMe tiers to more cost-effective HDD tiers, or even cost-optimized cold public cloud storage tiers.
+RustFS supports automatic transition of aging objects from fast NVMe tiers to more cost-effective HDD tiers, and even to cost-optimized cold public cloud storage tiers.

 When tiering, RustFS provides a unified namespace across tiers.
 Movement across tiers is transparent to applications and triggered by customer-determined policies.

-RustFS provides secure storage in Alibaba Cloud ACK hybrid clouds by encrypting objects at the source, ensuring customers always maintain complete control over their data.
-When Alibaba Cloud ACK is deployed in public clouds, tiering functionality helps Alibaba Cloud ACK efficiently manage data across persistent block storage and cheaper object storage tiers.
+RustFS provides secure storage in VMware Tanzu hybrid clouds by encrypting objects at the source, ensuring customers always have complete control over data.
+When VMware Tanzu is deployed in public clouds, tiering capabilities help VMware Tanzu effectively manage data across persistent block storage and cheaper object storage tiers.

-**Learn more:**
+**Learn More:**

 ## External Load Balancing

 All RustFS communication is based on HTTP, RESTful APIs, and will support any standard Kubernetes-compatible ingress controller.
-This includes both hardware-based and software-defined solutions.
+This includes hardware and software-defined solutions.
 The most popular choice is NGINX.
-Install using OperatorHub or OpenShift Marketplace, then expose RustFS tenants using annotations.
+Install using OperatorHub or Tanzu Marketplace, then expose RustFS tenants using annotations.

 ## Encryption Key Management